rancher/rke2/docs/security/policies.md

 * In the case of the `global-unrestricted-psp`, the policy is not recreated.
 This is to account for moving between CIS and non-CIS modes without making the cluster less secure.
 * At the time of creating a policy, cluster roles and cluster role bindings are also created to ensure the appropriate policies are put into use by default.

-So, after initial start-up, operators can modify or delete RKE2's policies and RKE2 will respect those changes.
+So, after the initial start-up, operators can modify or delete RKE2's policies and RKE2 will respect those changes.
 Additionally, to "reset" a policy, an operator just needs to delete the associated annotation from the `kube-system` namespace and restart RKE2.

 The policies are outlined below.